Press & Media Resources

 Timeline

 Three policy memos were issued in rapid succession: a Policy Manual revision on November 27, 2025 (PA-2025-26), the first hold memo on December 2, 2025 (PM-602-0192), and an expansion on January 1, 2026 (PM-602-0194).
 The December memo promised operational guidance within 90 days — that deadline passed on March 3, 2026, with nothing issued.
-USCIS has confirmed in court filings that the policies remain in effect indefinitely.
+The policies remained in effect until they were vacated by a federal court on June 5, 2026.

 Who Is Affected